root-project/root/README/ReleaseNotes/v620/index.md

 ### RDataFrame

--  For some `TTrees`, RDataFrame's `GetColumnNames` method returns more valid spellings for a given column.
+-  For some `TTrees`, RDataFrame's `GetColumnNames` method returns multiple valid spellings for a given column.
 For example, leaf `"l"` under branch `"b"` might now be mentioned as `"l"` as well as `"b.l"`, while only one of the two spellings might have been recognized before.